A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 Here are more details about all the submission topics

 ## 1. Basic jupyter notebook
-salary-prection.ipynb is simple salary prediction jupyter notebook It will parse employee_data.csv via 'pandas' and use Linear Regression model from 'scikit-learn' It will also plot simple histogram of salary distribution using 'matplotlib'
+[salary-prediction.ipynb](./salary-prection.ipynb) is simple salary prediction jupyter notebook It will parse [employee_data.csv](./employee_data.csv) via 'pandas' and use Linear Regression model from 'scikit-learn' It will also plot simple histogram of salary distribution using 'matplotlib'

 ## 2.